braskano1/Input-Score-TU/README.md

 2. Create a feature branch
 3. Follow the modular architecture patterns
 4. Add appropriate error handling and logging
+5. Ensure global module exposure for new modules
-5. Test thoroughly with various CSV formats
+6. Test thoroughly with various CSV formats
+7. Update documentation
-6. Submit a pull request with detailed description
+8. Submit a pull request with detailed description

 ## License